lenerson/CqrsDDDWithMediatR/README.md

 # CqrsDDDWithMediatR
-Simple application example with use of architecture CQRS, approach DDD and library MediatR.
+Simple application example with use of architecture pattern CQRS, approach DDD and library MediatR.